schleuder/schleuder-website/docs/index.md

     schleuder check_keys

-To only check the keys of one particular list, run:

-    schleuder check_keys list@hostname

-Schleuder can also **refresh all keys** in the same manner:

-    schleuder refresh_keys

-To run only for one particular list:

-    schleuder refresh_keys list@hostname

-Alternatively to using Schleuder for refreshing keys you could set up more sophisticated tools like [parcimonie](https://gaffer.ptitcanardnoir.org/intrigeri/code/parcimonie/), [parcimonie.sh](https://github.com/EtiennePerot/parcimonie.sh) or [GPG maintenance](https://github.com/ilf/gpg-maintenance/).
+Schleuder doesn't provide a method to refresh keys from the keyservers.
+There are dedicated and more sophisticated tools to do that, e.g.  [parcimonie](https://gaffer.ptitcanardnoir.org/intrigeri/code/parcimonie/), [parcimonie.sh](https://github.com/EtiennePerot/parcimonie.sh) or [GPG maintenance](https://github.com/ilf/gpg-maintenance/).

 [↑](#top "Go to top of page")